walski/salzburg-box/README.md

 * SQLite3, MySQL, and Postgres

-* RVM (with ruby 1.9.3 and 1.8.7 installed)
+* RVM (with ruby 1.9.3 and 1.8.7, JRuby and REE installed)

-* Bundler, Rails and Rake gems for both rubies
+* Bundler, Rails and Rake gems for all rubies

+* Thin, Unicorn and Puma app servers

+* A sample app

+* ab, httperf and gnuplot tools

 ## Recommended Workflow